 4.39.
 In the context of a disposal facility for radioactive waste, surveillance is used to mean physical inspection of the facility to verify its integrity and the capability to protect and preserve passive barriers [5].
-The operating organization should inspect the disposal system periodically to check that there have not been unexpected changes to conditions or human activities at or near the site that could affect the structures, systems and components of the facility.
-The operating organization should consider the use of remote means of surveillance (e.g. satellite monitoring, aerial photography, microseismic surveillance).
+The operating organization should inspect the disposal system periodically throughout the period of authorization to check that there have not been unexpected changes to conditions or human activities at or near the site that could affect the structures, systems and components of the facility.
 The operating organization should update the safety case for the facility if changes to conditions or human activities at or near the site have occurred that could significantly affect the structures, systems and components of the facility.
 The regulatory body should check periodically that any passive institutional controls implemented remain in place and are adequate.

-13 For example, Figure 3 of Ref.
-[13] shows that some sealed radioactive sources containing Cs-137 will not decay to exemption levels for more than 1,000 years and that Ra-226 sources can remain potentially dangerous for tens of thousands of years.
+&lt;sup>14 For example, Figure 3 of Ref.
+[14] shows that some sealed radioactive sources containing Cs-137 will not decay to exemption levels for more than 1,000 years and that Ra-226 sources can remain potentially dangerous for tens of thousands of years.